Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 A standing deer in Nara park, Japan, with some deer lying on the ground behind it.

-Vendors sold bags of special crackers to feed to the deer.
+Vendors sell bags of special crackers so you can feed the deer.
 Tiny stalls were dotted all around the park, so there was ample opportunity to pick up a packet.
 Each sold them at the same price too, so there was no need to shop around.

 The deer at Nara are unique and have learned the adorable behaviour of bowing at visitors as a way of asking for food.
 We saw lots of nodding going on.
 If the deer saw that people didn’t have any tasty treats they would move on to another potential snack source.